This week in

 1915: Former Cornhusker Fred Nielsen is seen as a prime candidate for the coaching job at Catholic University.
 (He would get the job and coach there for two seasons, following stints at Maryland, George Washington and Georgetown.)

-«1925: Former Nebraska lineman Wayne Big Munn becomes world champion in pro wrestling by beating Ed Strangler Lewis in Kansas City.
-Murmers that the match was fixed didnt take long to surface, and Munn is now regarded as the sports first performer to win a championship belt.
-Online World of Wrestling says he was the bridge from wrestling as sport to wrestling as entertainment.
-The bout was banner material in some newspapers and was featured in Time magazine.
-At Nebraska, Munn lettered at guard in 1917 and was the first of four Munn brothers to play for the Cornhuskers.
-The others were Monte (“The Fighting Legislator”), Wade and Glenn
+1925: Former Nebraska lineman Wayne Big Munn becomes world champion in pro wrestling by beating Ed Strangler Lewis in Kansas City.
+Murmers that the match was fixed didnt take long to surface, and Munn is now regarded as the sports first performer to win a championship belt, serving as the bridge from wrestling as sport to wrestling as entertainment.

 1995: Quarterback Scott Frost decides to transfer to Nebraska after two seasons at Stanford.